 In patients undergoing surgery or during anesthesia with agents that produce hypotension, quinapril will block the angiotensin II formation that could otherwise occur secondary to compensatory renin release.
 Hypotension that occurs as a result of this mechanism can be corrected by volume expansion.

-A patient receiving quinapril HCl/hydrochlorothiazide tablets should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-The patient should be told that if syncope occurs, quinapril HCl/hydrochlorothiazide tablets should be discontinued until the physician has been consulted.
+Tell patients receiving quinapril HCl/hydrochlorothiazide tablets that lightheadedness can occur, especially during the first days of therapy, and to report it to the prescribing physician.
+Tell the patient if syncope occurs, discontinue quinapril HCl/hydrochlorothiazide tablets until the physician has been consulted.